BenjaminZekavica/BenjaminZekavica/README.md

 I love experimenting with various technologies and constantly learning new things.
 Here are some of the technologies I work with:

-- 💻 Programming Languages: PHP, C++
+- 💻 Programming Languages: WordPress, PHP, C++
 - 🌐 Web Development: HTML, CSS, JavaScript, Sass, Less, React.js
 - 🚀 Databases: SQL (MySQL)